 - Modular and scalable to fit different school curricula needs and structures, up to 30-50 hrs of material.
 For example, the course can supplement and enrich existing courses, be used as a stand-alone engineering and design course, and be taught daily or intermittently over a month or throughout the semester or year.

 - Aligned with the Next Generation Science Standards.
 For a detailed view, see the standards alignment document in the FAQ section.

 - Can be taught as a learning progression across K-12.
-For upper elementary grades, see our Earth Innovators program.
+For upper elementary grades, see our upper elementary version.